BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 and never anywhere for more than nine years!
 The longest single stretch was my school years in Blackpool, 1972 to 1981)

-Note: Mercury is never visible as much less than half phase in the telescope, because of the difficulties of seeing it - It is usually almost or at its farthest from the sun, just about half phase, when it is visible.
+Note: Mercury is never visible as much less than half phase in the telescope.
+Because of the difficulties of seeing it, it is usually almost or at its farthest from the sun at just about half phase, when it is visible.

 What I like about observing Mercury:

-The mere fact of observing Mercury is reward enough for this difficult object.
+The mere act of observing Mercury is reward enough for this difficult object.
 Lots of things have to come together:

-The right elongation perameters, a 'signpost', like Venus or the Moon close by, and the weather, in the few short days of the apparition, all must be exactly right
+The right elongation parameters, a 'signpost', like Venus or the Moon close by, and the weather, in the few short days of the apparition, all must be exactly right

 to give you a chance!
 Once the planet is found, the faint pink tinge is wonderful, if you can discern it in your instrument.